-- Overpayments 6. - The Contractor must report overpayments due to fraud, waste, or abuse to MDHHS-OIG. - a.
-If the Contractor identifies an overpayment involving potential fraud prior to identification by MDHHS- OIG, the Contractor must obtain written consent from MDHHS-OIG prior to recovering the overpayment. - b.
-If the Contractor identifies an overpayment involving waste or abuse prior to identification by MDHHS-OIG, the Contractor must void or correct applicable encounters, should recover the overpayment and must report the overpayment on its guarterly submission (see Section R.8.
-Quarterly Submissions below). - If MDHHS-OIG identifies an overpayment to a provider prior to the Contractor identifying the overpayment, C. MDHHS-OIG will explore options in collaboration with the State, MDHHS BHDDA, up to and including recovering the overpayment from the Contractor. - d.
-If a network provider identifies an overpayment, they must: - Notify the Contractor, in writing, of the reason for the overpayment and the date the i. overpaymentwas identified. - ii.
-Return the overpayment to the Contractor within 60 calendar days of the date the overpayment was identified. - e.
-These overpayment provisions do not apply to any amount of a recovery to be retained under FalseClaims Act cases or through other investigations. - 7.
-Quarterly Submissions - The Contractor must provide information on program integrity activities performed quarterly using the a. template provided by the MDHHS-OIG.
-Program integrity activities include, but are not limited to: - Tips/grievances received i. - ii.
-Data mining and analysis of paid claims, including audits performed based on the results - iii.
-Audits performed - iv.
-Overpayments collected - Identification and investigation of fraud, waste and abuse (as these terms are defined in the ٧.
-"Definitions" section of this contract - vi.
-Corrective action plans implemented - Provider dis-enrollments vii. - Contract terminations viii. - All program integrity activities performed each quarter must be reported to OIG according the following b. schedule: - Activities performed January through March must be reported by May 15; activities performed April i. through June must be reported by August 15; activities performed July through September must be reported by November 15; and activities performed October through December must be reported by Februarv 15 - The Contractor must provide MDHHS-OIG with documentation to support that these program integrity c. activities were performed by its subcontractors in its quarterly submission to the MDHHS-OIG. - The Contractor must maintain a list that contains all facility locations where services are provided, or d. business is conducted.
-This list must contain all NPI numbers assigned to the entity and what services the entity is subcontracted to provide.
-The Contractor must update this list in its quarterly submission. - 8.
-MDHHS-OIG Sanctions
+- a.
+Contractor must report overpayments due to fraud, waste, or abuse to MDHHS-OIG. - If Contractor identifies an overpayment involving potential fraud prior to identification by MDHHS-OIG, Contractor refers the findings to MDHHS-OIG and waits for further instruction from MDHHS-OIG prior to recovering the overpayment. - ii.
+If Contractor identifies an overpayment involving waste or abuse prior to identification by MDHHS- OIG, Contractor must void or correct applicable encounters, should recover the overpayment, and must report the overpayment on its quarterly submission (see Section R.8.
+Quarterly Submissions below). - iii.
+If a Network Provider identifies an overpayment, they must agree to: - 1) Notify Contractor, in writing, of the reason for the overpayment and the date the overpayment was identified. - 2) Return the overpayment to Contractor within 60 calendar days of the date the overpayment was identified. - b.
+These overpayment provisions do not apply to any amount of a recovery to be retained under False Claims Act cases or through other investigations. - 8.
+Quarterly Submissions - a.
+Contractor must provide information on program integrity compliance activities performed quarterly using the template provided by the MDHHS-OIG.
+Program integrity compliance activities include, but are not limited to: - i.
+Tips/grievances received. - ii.
+Data mining and analysis of paid claims, including audits performed based on the results. - iii.
+Audits performed. - iv.
+Overpayments collected.